fperez/agu-nnow-evaluation/nnow-evaluation.md

 The _Notebooks Now!_ initiative drew inspiration from the role of Jupyter Notebooks in science.
 I am a co-founder of Project Jupyter and have held various leadership roles in the project: during the work summarized in this report I served on its Executive Council, which is a volunteer position.
 I hold no stake in Curvenote Inc. I was not compensated for this assessment and I have done it as part of my professional service to the scientific community.

-_Note:_ this document was authored using MyST, with PDF output being generated by the [LaPreprint-Typst](https://github.com/myst-templates/lapreprint-typst) template.
+_Colophon:_ this document was authored using MyST and JupyterLab.
+PDF output was generated by the [LaPreprint-Typst](https://github.com/myst-templates/lapreprint-typst) template.